Superplasticity: Conditions

 In metals and ceramics, requirements for it being superplastic include a fine grain size (less than approximately 10 micrometers) and an operating temperature that is often from above a half absolute melting point.
 Several studies have found superplasticity in coarse-grain materials.
 However, the scientific community has agreed the grain size threshold at 10 micrometers is the precondition for activating superplasticity.
-Generally, grain growth at high-temperature, therefore maintaining the fine grain size structure at homologous temperature, is the main challenge in superplasticity research.
+Generally, grain growth occurs at high-temperature, therefore maintaining the fine grain size structure at homologous temperature, is the main challenge in superplasticity research.
 The typical microstructure strategy uses a fine dispersion of thermally stable particles, which pin the grain boundaries and maintain the fine grain structure at the high temperatures and existence of multiple phases required for superplastic deformation.
 The alloy's most typical microstructure for superplasticity is eutectic or eutectoid structure, as found in Sn-Pb, or Zn-Alloy alloys.

 Those materials that meet these parameters must still have a strain rate sensitivity (a measurement of the way the stress on a material reacts to changes in strain rate) of >0.3 to be considered superplastic.
 The ideal strain rate sensitivity is 0.5, typically found in micro duplex alloys.